(Updated for 2023)

-What is a Minimum Wage?
+What is the Minimum Wage?

 - The needs of workers and their families

-- The capacity of the employer to pay
+- The employer’s capacity to pay wages

 - Comparable wage and income

-- Requirements of economic and social conditions
+- The requirements for economic and social development

 What is the Current Minimum Wage in Metro Manila?

-Minimum Wage Rates Adjusted for Inflation
+Are Minimum Wage Rates Adjusted for Inflation?

 Who Can Earn Minimum Wage in the Philippines?